-How we deal with the utility companies for your rental in Washington
+How we manage the utility companies for your rental investment in Washington

-Please plan on paying your utilities through to the second day of the tenant taking possession of the rental investment.
-We advise renters to put utilities in their name 1 day before occupancy.
-We encourage this overlap between renter and rental investor to make sure that the utilities do not go off during the transition.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the rental.
+We advise tenants to put utilities in their name 1 day prior to occupancy.
+We encourage this overlap between tenant and rental investor to ensure that the utilities do not go off during the transition.

 Landlord Reference